DivineOmega/php-camel-caser/README.md

 ## Usage

-After installing PHP Camel Caser, the new function are available straight away.
+After installing PHP Camel Caser, the new functions are available straight away.

 Some example usage is shown below.